The environment is a simplified ‘reality simulator’ running in the Unity 3D game engine.

 - Continuous (vs. Discrete): States in the environment sweep through a range of continuous values and do so smoothly over time.
 For example, the agent or any object can be at location (0,0,0), or (1, 1, 1), or any location between those two points, up to the floating point limit of the machine.
 States observed through the data port are allowed to be discrete with a limited number of values, such as two-state indicators.

-- Single Agent (vs. Multi-agent): The environment is capable of having any number of agents, but most scenarios so far have only included a single agent.
-Having multiple agents in the environment will certainly happen in the future, including one or more humans via virtual reality.
+- Single Agent or Multi-agent: The environment is capable of supporting multiple agents, limited by modest computer hardware, but most scenarios so far have only included a single agent.
+Additionally, the environment can support a human in the environment via virtual reality.

 - 3-Dimensional (vs. 2-Dimensional): The environment is three dimensional.
 An example of a two dimensional environment would be a board game such as chess or checkers.